kmjawadurrahman/fastapi-tdd-docker/README.md

 # Test-Driven Development with FastAPI and Docker
-Learn how to build, test, and deploy a text summarization microservice with Python, FastAPI, and Docker
+Learn how to build, test, and deploy a text summarization microservice with Python, FastAPI and Docker.

 ![Continuous Integration and Delivery](https://github.com/kmjawadurrahman/fastapi-tdd-docker/workflows/Continuous%20Integration%20and%20Delivery/badge.svg?branch=master)